cobweb-eu/QA_wps_processes/readme.md

 org.n52.wps.server.ExceptionReport: Could not find an appropriate generator based on given mimetype/schema/encoding for output
 </ows:ExceptionText>`` means that a particular generator is missing.
 This is a common problem when testing a fresh installation.
 Check that the GeoJSON and GML Generators against the ``resources/wps_config_geotools.xml`` sample.

+* Errors with the image reading for the LaplaceBlurCheck can arise with incorrectly configured JavaIO library.
+E.g. ``java.util.ServiceConfigurationError: javax.imageio.spi.ImageInputStreamSpi: Provider``

 * Certain processing (such as blur checking of high-resolution photographs and R scripts with complex geometric inputs) may require increases in Tomcat heap size.
 E.g. modify ``JAVA_OPTS="-Djava.awt.headless=true`` to something like ``-Xmx1024m`` for 1024mb of heap space.

 * Incorrect execute requests made to processes can cause unexpected errors.
 E.g. ``Could not determine input format because none of the supported formats match the given schema ("null") and encoding ("null").
 (A mimetype was not specified)`` can indicate that input data is completely missing (e.g. broken reference to WFS layer).